 Parrot Diet and Nutrition

 Parrot care for beginners bivores and can be of as being “vegan”.
 Birds cannot process dairy or meat products.
 Parrots not only enjoy having a variety of different veggies, fruits, and fortify pellet.
-Parrot foods but the need variety in their diet to ensure their nutritional requirements is being met.
+Parrot foods but the need variety in their diet to ensure the nutritional requirements is being meet.
 In the wild birds have access to a variety of different food types and these foods are in all different nutritional stages of a plants life when picked up by parrots.
 In captivity birds are prone to obesity.
 Vitamin and calcium deficiencies and heart disease which is becoming increasingly common in captive parrots.

 Diet Percentages